addyosmani/backbone-fundamentals/README.md

 For more on Peter's views about the single global variable pattern, read his [excellent post on them](http://michaux.ca/articles/javascript-namespacing).

-Note: There are several other variations on the single global variable pattern out in the wild, however having reviewed quite a few, I felt these applied best to Backbone.
+Note: There are several other variations on the single global variable pattern out in the wild, however having reviewed quite a few, I felt the prefixing approach applied best to Backbone.

 **Object Literals**

 Object Literals have the advantage of not polluting the global namespace but assist in organizing code and parameters logically.
-They're beneficial if you wish to create easily-readable structures that can be expanded to support deep nesting.
-Unlike simple global variables, Object Literals often also take into account tests for the existence of a variable by the same name so the chances of collision occurring are significantly reduced.
+They're beneficial if you wish to create easily readable structures that can be expanded to support deep nesting.
+Unlike simple global variables, Object Literals often also take into account tests for the existence of a variable by the same name, which helps reduce the chances of collision.

-The code at the very top of the next sample demonstrates the different ways in which you can check to see if a namespace already exists before defining it.
+This example demonstrates two ways you can check to see if a namespace already exists before defining it.
 I commonly use Option 2.

 ```javascript
 /*Doesn't check for existence of myApplication*/